You’ve met Oscar before. He’s that cute little guy sitting there with me in my current Gravatar.

 However, this study also has implications beyond my devotional edification, for ministry in general and for the specific ministry in which I am personally involved.
 Vigilance is necessary to keep any sort of teaching or focus on animals in the church from turning into a twisted idolatry or sentimentality.
-Yet I believe some kind of teaching about creation in general, with a more specific focus on humans and animals and their relation to each other within that creation, could be an important corrective both to that sentimentality and directionless outrage that comes from animal rescue videos, and to the disregard for animal life as unimportant which can still be found in some pockets of society (interestingly sometimes both in scientific and Evangelical communities).
+Yet I believe some kind of teaching about creation in general, with a more specific focus on humans and animals and their relation to each other within that creation, could be an important corrective both to that sentimentality and directionless outrage that comes from animal rescue videos, and to the disregard for animal life as unimportant which can still be found in some pockets of society (deplorably, sometimes both in scientific and Evangelical communities).
 A truer appreciation within a Christian ministry context of the created role of animals may also help to diminish both animal abuse and the abuse of people.
 Contemporary wisdom states that harming an animal is frequently the first step on the trajectory toward harming a human.
 Not only does this seem plausible to me, but if Belbury is any indication, Lewis’ would agree.

 Some churches have special services in which they bless the animals.
 I have never been to such an event, and I suspect its value differs from church to church.
 However, the fact that I have worked in churches at all corners of the theological grid and never have encountered such a service in person is only one indication that maybe the church at large today needs a stronger theology of animals.
 We would do well to inquire of Christians of past eras as Lewis did—perhaps of Francis of Assisi, William Wilberforce, or even C.S.
 Lewis himself.